 The Farm Bill is a crucial and huge step, but there’s certainly a long road ahead to having actually significant policy in this industry.
 There’s likewise a major requirement for guidelines around security, quality, and consistency in CBD products, things that the Farm Bill does not directly talk about.

 When interviewed previously this year, marijuana industry lawyer Daniel Shortt concurred with this sentiment.
 “It is essential to understand what’s in your CBD and what extraction technique is being used,” he says.
 This raises a valid point about the necessity of companies having third party lab results to validate the contents listed in the product.

 Hemp CBD beyond 2018

-According to The Brightfield Group, an intelligence service provider of the Cannabis and CBD markets, you’ll probably be seeing a great deal more CBD-infused products in stores, including topicals and skincare items.
+According to The Brightfield Group, an intelligence service provider of the Cannabis and CBD markets, you’ll probably be seeing a great deal more CBD-infused products in stores, including topicals and skincare items such as body butter.

 Things will only continue to grow at an incredible rate.
 The Brightfield group have also estimated that the CBD industry will grow to $22 Billion by 2022 creating a massive opportunity for those willing to seize it.